yuliyaosipava/Bot_automation_registration_download_word_files/readme.md

+To built this project you need to install:
+1. Python
+2. Virtual envourment:
+- python -m venv myenv
+- myenv\Scripts\activate
+-
+3. First of all it is neccessary to install this modules:

+pip install selenium webdriver-manager pip install pywin32 pip install python-docx pip install openpyxl

+If you have any problems you can install:

+pip cache purge

-Using the ilex.py file, we log in to the site using a login and password and enter the words "report + budget" in the search bar and a list of documents with the rtf extension is displayed.
+- Using the **ilex.py** file, we log in to the site using a login and password and enter the words "report + budget" in the search bar and a list of documents with the rtf extension is displayed.
 These files are automatically downloaded to the computer.
-Then, using the convert4.py file, files with the rtf extension are converted into files with the docx extension/ convert1.py - files with the docx extension are converted into files with the xlsx extension Then, using the sobstv5.py file, the share of own budgets is calculated in the files and saved in one file with the xlsx extension
+- Then, using the **convert4.py** file, files with the rtf extension are converted into files with the docx extension.
+-  **convert1.py** - files with the docx extension are converted into files with the xlsx extension
+- Then, using the **sobstv5.py** file, the share of own budgets is calculated in the files and saved in one file with the xlsx extension